 A personal licence is designed to ensure that anybody running or managing a business that sells or supplies alcohol will do so in a professional fashion.
-However, if found to not to be following these expectations, personal licence holders can find their licence being suspended for up to six months.
+However, this qualification isn’t unconditional.
+Failure to abide by certain expectations and uphold legal responsibilities can result in your personal licence getting suspended or revoked for up to six months.

 Not only can this have a serious impact on business and profit, but also damage your reputation with staff and customers.